 Henke has also been responsible for developing USC Leonard Davis School education and training programs with specialized content for educational and corporate partners including the Yamano Beauty College in Tokyo, Bank of America Merrill Lynch and the Hartford Insurance Group.

 Since joining the USC Leonard Davis School in 1987, Henke has authored or co-authored several scholarly articles on gerontology education, focusing on distance learning gerontology program research and development and tailoring programs for the educational needs of working professionals.
 She has been invited to present at several conferences on the topics of innovation in gerontology education and falls prevention and home modification programs.

-In addition to her work with the USC Davis School, Maria served as a part-time faculty member in gerontology from 2004 to 2006 at California State University, Fullerton, where she taught program evaluation and proposal writing.
+In addition to her work with the USC Leonard Davis School, Henke served as a part-time faculty member in the human services department from 2004 to 2006 at California State University, Fullerton, where she taught program evaluation and proposal writing.